 With our trusty map of Allansia (the original Fighting Fantasy world) in hand we venture north from Darkwood Forest to the city of Fang to discover that, in addition to The Forest of Doom, Ian Livingstone’s Deathtrap Dungeon of 1984 has also proven enduringly popular and massively influential.
 Andi Ewington, comic writer for Titan Comics and one of the main writers for American producer and director Michael Bay’s 451 Media Group, nominates “the phenomenal Deathtrap Dungeon” as Fighting Fantasy’s best.
 “In a nutshell, Deathtrap Dungeon pitted the player against Baron Sukumvit’s deadliest trap-and-monster-filled dungeon.
 To survive meant that 10,000 pieces of gold were yours for the taking.
 There were so many things here that elevated this title way above the rest: the iconic Iain McCaig bloodbeast cover and luscious interiors; the fact you were up against six other rival dungeon competitors; the dangers lurking on every page; the fiendish traps through which you had to negotiate; those pesky jewels you had to find; the Trial Masters which tormented you; the dread you felt when you had to face up against Throm, and the blessed relief as you turned to page 400.
 Yeah, to me, Deathtrap Dungeon delivered THE perfect gaming experience.”

-Jonathan Green, himself an author of three Fighting Fantasy gamebooks along with 2014’s monumental YOU ARE THE HERO: A History of Fighting Fantasy Gamebooks, shares Ewington’s sentiment: Deathtrap Dungeon represents the pinnacle of the best-selling gamebook series.
+Jonathan Green, himself an author of seven Fighting Fantasy gamebooks along with 2014’s monumental YOU ARE THE HERO: A History of Fighting Fantasy Gamebooks, shares Ewington’s sentiment: Deathtrap Dungeon represents the pinnacle of the best-selling gamebook series.
 “I have fond memories of reading Deathtrap Dungeon whilst on a family holiday to Wales, and marvelling at McCaig’s esoteric illustrations.
 Deathtrap Dungeon was the sixth in the series to be published and Ian Livingstone’s third solo title.
 It really felt like he was getting into his stride with this particular adventure, referencing other books and locations from the Fighting Fantasy series.
 It also had the most logical reason for an adventurer entering a dungeon full of apex predators alone!”

 “The plot of the adventure – which was inspired by a holiday Livingstone had taken to Thailand – saw the hero competing in the Trial of Champions (devised by the devilish mind of Baron Sukumvit), entering the eponymous dungeon, braving the labyrinth’s fiendish traps and monstrous denizens, in the pursuit of fame and fortune.
 The names of several places Livingstone visited on his Thailand trip made it into the book, including Chiang Mai, Fang and the River Kok, while Baron Sukumvit himself was named after Sukhumvit Road in Bangkok.
 The marriage of both Eastern and Western influences in the adventure created something entirely new, helping to give the Fighting Fantasy world a unique flavour.”